Updated: Jun 17

 Our world is marked by the Great Gender Divergence.
-In South Asia and the Middle East, most women remain secluded.
-Chinese women work but are locked out of politics.
-Latin America has undergone radical transformation, nearly achieving gender parity in political representation and massive rallies against male violence.
+Objective data on employment, governance, laws, and violence shows that all societies are gender unequal, some more than others.
+In South Asia, North Africa and the Middle East, it is men who provide for their families and organise politically.
+Chinese women work but are still locked out of politics.
+Latin America has undergone radical transformation, staging massive rallies against male violence and nearly achieving gender parity in political representation.
 Scandinavia still comes closest to a feminist utopia, but for most of history Europe was far more patriarchal than matrilineal South East Asia and Southern Africa.

 This blog offers some preliminary explorations of